Florence Y. Pan: Career

-After graduating from law school, Pan was a law clerk for Judge Michael Mukasey of the U.S. District Court for the Southern District of New York from 1993 to 1994 and for Judge Ralph K. Winter Jr. of the U.S. Court of Appeals for the Second Circuit from 1994 to 1995.
+After graduating from law school, Pan was a law clerk for Judge Michael Mukasey of the United States District Court for the Southern District of New York from 1993 to 1994 and for Judge Ralph K. Winter Jr. of the United States Court of Appeals for the Second Circuit from 1994 to 1995.

 Pan worked for the United States Department of Justice as a Bristow Fellow in the Office of the Solicitor General from 1995 to 1996 and then as an attorney in the Appellate Section of the Criminal Division from 1996 to 1998.
 She next worked at the United States Department of Treasury, first as a senior advisor to the assistant secretary for financial markets in 1998 and subsequently as a senior advisor to the undersecretary for domestic finance in 1999.

 From 1999 to 2009, she served as an assistant United States attorney in the United States Attorney's Office for the District of Columbia, where she also served as deputy chief of the Appellate Section from 2007 to 2009.

 From 2007 to 2008, she was an adjunct professor at American University Washington College of Law and since 2012, she has been an adjunct professor at Georgetown University Law Center.

 Judicial service

 Superior Court of the District of Columbia service

 On March 24, 2009, President Barack Obama nominated Pan to serve as an associate judge on the Superior Court of the District of Columbia.
 Pan was confirmed by voice vote on May 21, 2009, and sworn in on June 8 of that year.
-She remained on the court until her confirmation to the U.S. District Court for the District of Columbia in 2021.
+She remained on the court until her confirmation to the United States District Court for the District of Columbia in 2021.